It's 'do or die' for electric vehicle maker Rivian as it breaks ground on a $5 billion plant

 Georgia has pledged $1.5 billion of incentives to Rivian in exchange for 7,500 company jobs paying at least $56,000 a year on average.
 Rivian can’t benefit from most incentives unless it meets employment goals, but the state is already spending $175 million to buy and grade land and improve roads.

-Georgia Republican Gov. Brian Kemp, who has said he wants to make Georgia “the electric mobility capital of America,” acknowledges Rivian faces bumps, but says he remains confident the company can fulfill its promises.
+Georgia Republican Gov. Brian Kemp, says he wants to make Georgia “the electric mobility capital of America,” but acknowledged Tuesday that “the road to get here has not been smooth.”
+He voiced confidence that Rivian can deliver “an innovation revolution” benefitting Georgians.

 While Tesla has thousands of employees in California and Texas, some new electric vehicle plants have sputtered.
 Two separate EV makers that hoped to assemble vehicles in a former GM plant in Lordstown, Ohio, went bankrupt.
 Georgia’s Hyundai complex near Savannah is faring better, with production underway.
 However, a battery plant there has been delayed by U.S. Immigration and Customs Enforcement arresting 475 people on site, including more than 300 South Koreans.